 Search results for: cru

-Meaning "growth" or "vineyard" in French, this term is often used in quality classifications.
+The term "cru" is officially codified in some old world countries and regions.
 In Bordeaux, the highest quality wines are called Premiers Crus and in Burgundy, Grands Crus.

 Harvest season when the grapes are picked and crushed.

 French, literally "great growth," or the top tier of vineyards and their wines in regions that use the term.
 For example, in Burgundy, these wines are one step above Premier Cru.